vinarmani/truf-node/tests/streams/streams_behaviors.md

 ## Composition & Aggregation

 - [AGGR01] A composed stream aggregates data from multiple child streams (which may be either primitive or composed).
-- [AGGR02] Each child stream’s contribution is weighted, and these weights can vary over time.
+- [AGGR02] Each child stream's contribution is weighted, and these weights can vary over time.
 - [AGGR03] Taxonomies define the mapping of child streams, including a period of validity for each weight. (start_date and end_date, otherwise not set)
 - [AGGR04] If a child stream doesn't have data for the given date (including last available data), the composed stream will not count it's weight for that date.
 - [AGGR05] For a single taxonomy version, there can't be duplicated child stream definitions.